-- Heat your oven to 350F.
-Spray a 9x9 baking pan with vegetable spray.
+- Heat your oven to 350°F. Spray a 9×9 baking pan with vegetable spray.

-- In a food processor combine the coconut oil, peanut butter, syrup sweetener, vanilla, and pecans and pulse until well combined. *
+- In a food processor, combine the coconut oil, syrup sweetener, vanilla, and pecans and pulse until well combined.*

-- Place in heated oven and bake for 25 minutes.
+- Place in the oven and bake for 25 minutes.
 The top should be golden brown.

-- When done, remove from oven and cool completely before cutting into bars.
+- When done, remove from oven and cool completely.
+Then refrigerate for up to an hour before cutting into bars.